ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

   - /about.html
 ---

-I am an independent researcher in economics, and currently looking for MS or PhD opportunities in economics-related disciplines.
+I am an independent researcher in economics, and currently looking for MS or PhD opportunities in United States.

 My research interests are in development and natural resource economics.